- About AIDSVu

 Q. What does AIDSVu tell us about the U.S. HIV epidemic?

-A. AIDSVu provides a geographic picture of persons living with an HIV infection diagnosis in the United States.
+A. AIDSVu provides a visualization of the HIV epidemic across the United States.
 The interactive maps on the website illustrate how the HIV epidemic affects communities differently, and that epidemic severity can differ from state to state and across county and city lines.
 In large metropolitan areas, the epidemic differs by ZIP code and census tract.
 This information is important for individuals to understand how common HIV is in their communities, and for health officials and policymakers to see where prevention and care programs are needed most.

 Q. What is the difference between the number of HIV cases in an area and the HIV prevalence rate?